Guest Author: Dr. Rupak Sarma, Third Party Litigation Funding Researcher

 As a result of these developments, third party funding is potentially available for use in many areas of civil litigation where a strong claim is coupled with the likelihood of a damages award.
 Indeed, specialized third party funders are already active in Canada in areas including class proceedings, intellectual property, commercial litigation, personal injury, and construction litigation.

-Dr. Rupak Sarma will be presenting at LESA’s upcoming Third Party Litigation Funding: Identifying Opportunities and Challenges – Webinar on January 21, 2022.
-Co-chaired by Glen M. Hickerson QC, Wilson Laycraft and M. Jenny McMordie QC, West End Legal Centre, this program will consider cutting-edge research on the viability of third-party litigation funding and examine the challenges associated with it.
-Registration is now open.
+Third Party Litigation Funding: Identifying Opportunities and Challenges is available as an on-demand program.
+This presentation is from a program that originally broadcasted live on January 21, 2022.
+Co-chaired by Glen M. Hickerson QC, Wilson Laycraft and M. Jenny McMordie QC, West End Legal Centre, this presentation considers cutting-edge research on the viability of third-party litigation funding and examine the challenges associated with it.